JerryDot/Webscraping-Webserver/README.md

 second.
 Included is a script that runs a "dummy client" used for my testing.
-A couple of included graphs show the average response time that a client will receive a request and the average latency of the data that it receives (assuming there is no lag between the yahoo service and our headless browser:
+A couple of included graphs show the average response time that a client will receive a request and the average latency of the data that it receives (assuming there is no lag between the website's service and our headless browser:
 ![Response time histogram](Response_time_histogram.png "Title")
 ![Data_latency_histogram](Data_latency_histogram.png "Title")